PranavRPrasad/Fake-News-Detection-using-Machine-Learning/README.md

 + Split the dataset into 70% training data and 30% testing data.
 Implemented various models, namely Naive Bayes, Decision Trees, Random Forest, SVM, Logistic Regression, and Passive-Aggressive Classifier on the training data by applying count-vectorization and tf-idf techniques and calculated their accuracy using confusion matrices.
 SVM and Passive-Aggressive Classifier provided the highest accuracy (>90%) among them.

 # Prerequisites
-+ You can run the Notebook directly on Google Colab.
++ You can run the Notebook(fakeNews.ipynb) directly on Google Colab.
 + The dataset is already provided in the code (check for the file 'Fake_news.csv').